BOARD OF GOVERNORS

 - The institution's policies, procedures, and limits provide for adequate identification, measurement, monitoring, and control of the risks posed by its lending, investing, trading, trust, fiduciary and other significant activities.

-- The policies, procedures, and limits are consistent with management's experience level, the institution's stated goals and objectives, and the overall financial strength of the organization.
+- The policies, procedures, and limits are consistent with senior management's experience level, the institution's stated goals and objectives, and the overall financial strength of the organization.